-For each playlist the following information is displayed:
+For each playlist or timeline, the following information is displayed:

-Field Description Playlist ID Unique identifier of the playlist on the server.
-Ex: PL16 Playlist Name Name of the playlist.
+Field Description Playlist ID Timeline ID Unique identifier of the playlist or timeline on the server.
+Ex: PL16, TL 18 Playlist Name Timeline Name Name of the playlist.
 It cannot exceed 12 characters.
 Ex: "game edit X clips Number of available clips in the playlist (unavailable network clips are not taken into account).
 Ex: 98 clips Dur::: Total playback duration with available clips.
 Ex: 00:04:34:12 Aux Clip Aux Clip ID and name of the audio auxiliary clip.